personio/newrelic-alert-manager/README.md

 * Add your secrets to `deploy/1-secret.yaml`
     * Add the base64 encoded New Relic admin password
     * Optionally, add the default Slack webhook URL for `SlackNotificationChannel`s.
+    * Optionally, add the Opsgenie API key for `OpsgenieNotificationChannel`s.
 * Deploy the custom resource definitions by running
 ```kubectl apply -f deploy/crds/```
 * Deploy the operator manifests by running